carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 ### Database migration service (DMS)

-- KeyWords: Database Migration, Replication
+- KeyWords: Database Migration, Homogeneos/heterogeneos Migration
 - It Saas that to transfer (Replicate) a database to another type (relational databases, data warehouses, NoSQL databases and other types of data stores.).
 It is valid for on-premise, in cloud (AWS o different vendro, Azure) or combination of both for Sources and Targets.
 - Steps:
   - Create a source and a target endpoints